mchiapello/mini-git-course/PITCHME.md

 [git checkout](https://git-scm.com/docs/git-checkout)

 @ul[template-note2]
-- You can look at files, compile the project, run tests, and even edit files without worrying about losing the current state of the project.
-- Nothing you do in here will be saved in your repository.
-- Checking out a specific commit will put the repo in a "detached HEAD" state.
+- Checking out a specific commit will put the repo in a **"detached HEAD" state**.
-    - This means you are no longer working on any branch.
+    - This means you are **no longer working on any branch**.
-    - In a detached state, any new commits you make will be orphaned when you change branches back to an established branch.
+    - In a detached state, any new commits you make **will be orphaned** when you change branches back to an established branch.
-    - Orphaned commits are up for deletion by Git's garbage collector.
+    - Orphaned commits are up for **deletion by Git**'s garbage collector.
     - From the detached HEAD state, we can execute git checkout -b new_branch_without_crazy_commit.
-    - This will create a new branch named new_branch_without_crazy_commit and switch to that state.
+    - This will **create a new branch** named new_branch_without_crazy_commit and switch to that state.
-- To continue developing, you need to get back to the “current” state of your project
+- To continue developing, you need to get **back to the “current” state** of your project
 @ulend

 +++